pulp-platform/fann-on-mcu/README.md

 ### Demo Project
 The folder `MrWolf-onBoardTest` contains a demo project running test and benchmarking code on an PULP Mr. Wolf board.
 To run the demo you need to install and configure the pulp sdk (instructions [here](https://github.com/pulp-platform/pulp-sdk)).
 Remember to source the `sourceme.sh` everytime you open a new terminal to use pulp sdk.
-After installing pulp sdk, run generate.py, copy the *.h and *.c files in the `MrWolf-onBoardTest` folder and do
+After installing pulp sdk, run generate.py, copy the generated *.h and *.c files to the `MrWolf-onBoardTest` folder and do
 > make clean all run

-You should then be able to see the number of correctly classified samples (9 of 10) and the number of cycles for each test sample printed in the terminal.

 ## Fixed-Point Remarks
 FANN allows to train your model and export it in fixed-point format easily.